paastis/.github/profile/README.md

-# Paastis – Enhance your PaaS experience!
+# Paastis – Optimize your PaaS experience!

 ## ☁️ WTF is PaaS ?!